kubernetes/website/content/en/docs/concepts/workloads/pods/pod.md

 When something is said to have the same lifetime as a Pod, such as a volume, that means that it exists as long as that Pod (with that UID) exists.
-If that Pod is deleted for any reason, even if an identical replacement is created, the related thing (e.g. volume) is also destroyed and created anew.
+If that Pod is deleted for any reason, even if an identical replacement is created, the related thing (e.g., volume) is also destroyed and created anew.

 {{< figure src="/images/docs/pod.svg" title="Pod diagram" width="50%" >}}